heronet/heronet/README.md

 ## 💻 Full-Stack Developer | Physics Student

 I'm a Full-Stack Developer with 2+ years of professional experience specializing in SvelteKit, Next.js, TypeScript, and .NET/C#.
-Currently pursuing my Bachelor's in Physics at Shahjalal University of Science and Technology while working as a Software Engineer at Hackules Inc.
+Currently pursuing my Bachelor's in Physics at Shahjalal University of Science and Technology.

 ## 🛠️ Tech Stack